dgrocki/HP-Docker-Capstone/README.md

 You don't need to use the 777 permission set, we just aren't taking any chances in these instructions.
-Just make sure it has read and write privileges for your user (: ) Next, copy the `TestPDF.pdf` from this directory to the `/home/pdf_io directory`.
+Just make sure it has read and write privileges for your user (: ) Next, copy the `TestPDF.pdf` from this directory to the `/home/pdf_io` directory.

 ### Starting the deployments
-Run the following commands or script to create the kubernetes pods.
+Run the following commands to create the kubernetes pods.
 If this is the first time running these commands, it may take upwards of 5 minutes for them to finish.

-Script
---insert run script--

 Manually: this should be done from the minikube directory
 * `kubectl apply -f riak.yaml`